Thursday, March 3, 2016

 source of this account

-• So he preaches in a remote valley
+So he preaches in a remote valley for four hours, at night, by firelight and torchlight.

 To let them think over their commitment, Givry says to make no decision until a second meeting, the following Sunday.
-Then he warns them again of the persecution to which conversion would lead.
+Then he warns them again of the persecution to which conversion will lead.
 Yet "they said that nothing would ever lessen the love of truth that God had let them experience."
 He accepts their abjurations, but does not give communion: "I thought they should have more time to think over what I had said."

 Givry leaves, and goes elsewhere to preach.
 He is arrested and dies in prison.

-• What explains this mass conversion?
+What explains this mass conversion?
+The people are farmers,

-who in the evenings and winters
+who in the evenings and winters are often weavers as well.

-So they are craftspeople in part.
+So they are artisans in part.

 As well, imagine the effect of a sermon by a fervent and eloquent pastor, at night, lit by fires and torches, on people used to the monotony of rural life.

-And the prohibition itself is counter-productive: Jivry says that many feel that such brutally-imposed Catholicism cannot come from God.
+The prohibition itself is counter-productive: Jivry says that many feel that such brutally-imposed Catholicism cannot come from God.

 Whatever the immediate reasons for conversion,